 ISU Police will provide overall site security during shelter events.
-Environmental Health and Safety will coordinate to ensure all shelter facilities are safe environments.
+Environmental Health and Safety will coordinate to ensure all shelter facilities are considered safe for human occupancy.

 Child Care: Thomas Metcalf School

 For situations requiring child care assistance, subject to capacity and availability of volunteers, Thomas Metcalf School staff will make reasonable efforts to provide necessary personnel and resources to care for young children.